 Foreign exports.
-Commodities of foreign origin that have entered the United States for consumption, for entry into a CBP bonded warehouse or U.S.

-FTZ, and which, at the time of exportation, are in substantially the same condition as when imported.
+Commodities of foreign origin that have previously been admitted to a U.S. FTZ or entered the United States for consumption, including entry into a CBP bonded warehouse, and which, at the time of exportation, are in substantially the same condition as when imported.